 The Company grants members of the Management Board who were appointed to this role for the first time prior to January 1, 2020 and their surviving dependants rights to a retirement pension, a widow's/widower's pension, and an orphan's pension.
 The retirement pension is calculated as a percentage of pensionable salary, which equates to the basic salary (excluding bonuses, remuneration in kind, etc.).
 There is also a cap on the absolute maximum amount.

 The widow's/widower's pension is equivalent to two-thirds of the retirement pension; the orphan's pension for each child is equivalent to one-third of the widow's/widower's pension.
 The total of the surviving dependants' pensions is limited to the amount of the retirement pension.
+If, as a result of the limitation, this pension commitment is no longer considered adequate or in line with the market, it is supplemented by a pension commitment based on defined contributions in a fixed amount.
+It is paid into a Group benevolent fund reinsured with matching policies.
 Members of the Management Board who were appointed to this role for the first time after January 1, 2020 are granted a pension commitment based on defined contributions.
 The pension contribution forms part of the contract of employment and is paid into a Group benevolent fund reinsured with matching policies.